New iterative algorithms for estimation of item functioning: Asymptotics

 For the condition \ref{cond:mle:R3}, the Fisher information matrix takes the following form:

-which is a~quadratic form and thus positive definite.
+which is a quadratic form and thus positive definite.
 Again, $\boldsymbol{X}_p$ describes respondent characteristics, so one can assume that their range is bounded, meaning partial derivatives $\frac{\partial \pi_{pi}}{\partial \gamma_{ik}}$, making the Fisher information matrix finite.
-Similarly, as in~Section \ref{app:asymptotics:nls}, when the rows or columns of~the~Fisher information matrix $\mathbb{I}_i(\bgamma)$ are linearly independent, the matrix has a full rank and thus is regular, satisfying the~condition \ref{cond:mle:R3}.
-The singularity of the matrix could occur in similar cases as for the~matrix $\mathbb{\Gamma}_i(\bgamma)$ described in Section \ref{app:asymptotics:nls}.
+Similarly, as in Section \ref{app:asymptotics:nls}, when the rows or columns of the Fisher information matrix $\mathbb{I}_i(\bgamma)$ are linearly independent, the matrix has a full rank and thus is regular, satisfying the condition \ref{cond:mle:R3}.
+The singularity of the matrix could occur in similar cases as for the matrix $\mathbb{\Gamma}_i(\bgamma)$ described in Section \ref{app:asymptotics:nls}.

 Finally, regarding the condition \ref{cond:mle:R4}, the order of differentiation and integration can be interchanged by dominated convergence theorem, as far as both $\frac{\partial f(y|\boldsymbol{x}, \bgamma)}{\partial \bgamma}$ and $\frac{\partial^2 f(y|\boldsymbol{x}, \bgamma)}{\partial \bgamma \partial \T{\bgamma}}$ are dominated by an integrable function.
-In this case a~polynomial of $x$ of the fourth degree can be taken as an integrable dominating function.
+In this case, a polynomial of $x$ of the fourth degree can be taken as an integrable dominating function.

-\citeA{hogg2005introduction} demonstrated that when the~regularity conditions \ref{cond:mle:R0}--\ref{cond:mle:R4} hold, there exists $n_0 \in \mathbf{N}$ and a sequence $\widehat{\boldsymbol{\gamma}}_{in}(n > n_0)$ of solutions to the corresponding likelihood equations such that
+\citeA{hogg2005introduction} demonstrated that when the regularity conditions \ref{cond:mle:R0}--\ref{cond:mle:R4} hold, there exists $n_0 \in \mathbf{N}$ and a sequence $\widehat{\boldsymbol{\gamma}}_{in}(n > n_0)$ of solutions to the corresponding likelihood equations such that

 where $\bgammaX$ is a vector of true parameters.
-Because the log-likelihood function is not strictly concave, the approach described does not guarantee finding a unique solution of the~corresponding likelihood equations.
-Thus, there might be multiple solutions, each a~local maximum.
-However, there is one solution among them, which provides a~consistent sequence of estimators, whereas other solutions may not even be close to $\gamma_{iX}$ and may not converge to it.
-Therefore, in practice, the key part of estimating procedures is finding suitable starting values, preferably easily calculated but consistent estimate of parameters.
-Furthermore, for this consistent sequence of solutions it can be shown that
+Because the log-likelihood function is not strictly concave, the approach described does not guarantee finding a unique solution to the corresponding likelihood equations.
+Thus, there might be multiple solutions, each a local maximum.
+However, there is one solution among them, which provides a consistent sequence of estimators.
+In contrast, other solutions may not even be close to $\gamma_{iX}$ and may not converge to it.
+Therefore, in practice, the key part of estimating procedures is finding suitable starting values, preferably easily calculated but consistent estimates of parameters.
+Furthermore, for this consistent sequence of solutions, it can be shown that